TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning: TableMind

 \subsection{Inference and Evaluation}

 During the inference phase, the model employs an iterative reasoning framework to solve complex problems.
-This framework operates as a multi-turn cycle, with each cycle comprising the following core steps.
-Plan: The model first analyzes the user query and the current state to formulate a strategy for the next action.
-Action: The model generates executable Python code to query or process tabular data.
-Execution: A code interpreter securely executes the code and returns the output.
-Reflection: The model receives the execution result as an observation.
-It then reflects on this outcome to assess progress, verify correctness, and decide whether to generate the final answer or proceed to the next cycle.
-This plan-action-reflect loop enables the model to perform multi-step reasoning, leverage intermediate results, and self-correct.
-The process terminates when the model confirms in its reflection step that a solution has been found, or when a predefined maximum number of cycles is reached.
-Finally, the model synthesizes all information gathered throughout the cycles to generate the final answer.
-To evaluate model performance, we use the exact match for table question answering tasks and use accuracy for table fact verification tasks. \definecolor{color1}{HTML}{DDEBF7} \definecolor{color2}{HTML}{BDD7EE} \definecolor{color3}{HTML}{5B9BD5} \definecolor{color4}{HTML}{2F75B6} \definecolor{color5}{HTML}{204E79}
+This framework operates in a multi-turn loop, where each iteration consists of several core components.
+The model first analyzes the user query together with the current state to formulate a strategy for the next action.
+It then generates executable Python code to query or process the tabular data, which is securely executed by a code interpreter to produce an output.
+The execution result is subsequently provided to the model as an observation, based on which the model reflects to assess progress, verify correctness, and determine whether to generate the final answer or continue to the next iteration.This planning–action–reflection loop enables the model to perform multi-turn reasoning, leverage intermediate results, and self-correct when necessary.
+The process terminates either when the model determines during the reflection step that a solution has been reached or when a predefined maximum number of iterations is exceeded.
+Finally, the model synthesizes all information accumulated throughout the iterations to produce the final answer.
+For evaluation, we adopt exact match as the metric for table question answering tasks and accuracy for table fact verification tasks.